Sergey has more than 13 years of experience as a competition economist.

 He specialises in advising clients on mergers and behavioural matters before the European Commission and national competition authorities.

 Most recently Sergey has been involved in cases with a Nordic focus, including mergers such as Finn/Nettbil appeals, PMI/Swedish Match, Lantmännen/Sponmill, Valmet/Neles, Widex/Sivantos, and Compass Group/Fazer Food Services, and behavioural matters (e.g., advice to a FMCG client in a price discrimination investigation by a Nordic NCA and advice to a client on its rebate schemes in the Nordics).

 He has also worked on a number of complex and significant transactions before the European Commission, most notably Bayer/Monsanto and Deutsche Borse/London Stock Exchange (both Phase II mergers), and GSK/Novartis, which was cleared in Phase I and won the GCR Matter of the Year 2015.

-In behavioural matters, Sergey has experience analysing MFNs, excessive pricing, bundled rebates, price discrimination, and predatory pricing, across a range of industries including e-commerce platforms, fast moving consumer goods, mining, medical devices, postal, transport, and financial markets.
+In behavioural matters, most recently Sergey advised Amazon in the European Commission’s Amazon Marketplace investigation, which won the GCR Behavioural Matter of the Year 2023.
+He also has experience analysing MFNs, excessive pricing, bundled rebates, price discrimination, and predatory pricing, across a range of industries including e-commerce platforms, fast moving consumer goods, mining, medical devices, postal, transport, and financial markets.

 He holds an M.Sc. in Economics from the London School of Economics and a B.Sc. in Economics from the University of Southampton.
 He is fluent in Danish and Russian.